She may not be a household name yet. But singer-songwriter Nastachia Jones is giving her heart and soul to make her dreams come true.

 Now, the 22-year-old has taken the next step with “Real Thing,” her sultry and rhythmic debut single produced by Zach Bromberg.
 With lyrics that express her journey as a young female artist full of ambition and hope, the song serves as a reminder to everyone that you should never give up on your dreams — and never let go when you see an opportunity.

-Nastachia chatted with Homegirl Talk to share the challenges she’s had to face while pursuing her passion and what advice she can offer others who dare to dream.
+Nastachia reached out to Homegirl Talk after seeing our interview with June’s Diary to share her own story and the advice she can offer others who dare to dream.

 People often dream of a career in music not only because they love music, but because they dream of the glamour it can bring.
 You’ve only been in the industry since 2015, but what are some things you’ve learned so far that might surprise people?